Information for Affiliates

 Human Subjects [back to top]

 The Human Subjects section in the J-PAL shared Google Drive contains resources relating to human subjects and IRB, including information on protocols, IRB documents, and templates.
-This section is split into the following five categories:

 In addition to the above resources on Google Drive, the following information might also be of use: